-Nick Elam, Ph.D. has a varied background in education, mathematics, and sports.
+Nick Elam, Ph.D. has a varied background in education, leadership, mathematics, and sports.
 Dr. Elam currently serves as Assistant Professor of Educational Leadership at Ball State University.
-He previously served as a school principal in Ohio while earning his Ph.D. in Educational Leadership at Miami University.
-Before entering administration, Elam taught calculus at the high school and community college level after graduating from the University of Dayton.
+He previously served as a school principal and high school math teacher in Ohio after graduating from the University of Dayton.
 Dr. Elam is Founder/Coordinator of M-SportsFans (an official Special Interest Group within Mensa), and grounds crew member for the Cincinnati Reds.
-Elam previously served as a high school athletic director and baseball coach.
-Dr. Elam is the originator of the hybrid duration format for basketball.
-In 2017, The Basketball Tournament renamed the format the Elam Ending and has implemented it successfully ever since.
-Elam’s research and writing have been shared at various conferences, websites, and podcasts.